Digital-Preservation-Finland/dpres-mets-builder/doc/source/usage.rst

 -------------------------------------------------------------------------------------
 The digital objects should be given a structure with structural maps, using the ``StructuralMap`` class.
 Digital objects are grouped into divisions with ``StructuralMapDiv`` objects.
 Finally the structural maps are given to the ``METS`` object.

-A structural map can be generated according to the directory structure inferred from the ``sip_filepath`` attributes of the given ``DigitalObject`` instances, turning each directory found in the filepaths to a division in the structural map, finally placing the digital objects in the correct division:
+A structural map can be generated according to the directory structure inferred from the ``path`` attributes of the given ``DigitalObject`` instances, turning each directory found in the filepaths to a division in the structural map, finally placing the digital objects in the correct division:

 .. code-block:: python